Chickadee perched on a fall tree in New England

 Attracting Fall Birds to Your Yard

 Fall is also a great time to attract migrating birds to your yard.
 With the right food and plants, you can provide a much-needed pit stop for birds to rest and refuel.
 Set up bird feeders with high-energy foods such as suet, sunflower seeds, and peanuts to help birds build up the energy they need for their long journeys.
 Additionally, planting native shrubs and trees that bear fruit in the fall will offer natural food sources for visiting birds.
+If you’re looking how to make your yard more bird friendly this fall, check out this blog post!

 Some plants that can attract birds in the fall include: